FridljDa/FridljDa.github.io/content/_index.md

               * Service for requesting quotation, bidding, displaying and confirming delivery orders
               * Agile development with a two-week sprint cycle, continuous integration, and regular production releases within the sprint
               * Setup of CI pipelines (Jenkins, SonarQube, Playwright)
-              * Enhancement of test automation capabilities
+              * Enhanced test automation capabilities
-              * Full-stack development with
+              * Co-initiated and contributed to the internal blog series "AI Tool of the Week," providing consultants with concise weekly summaries of the latest advancements in AI.
+The series covers topics such as AI-assisted coding, agentic workflows, and multi-modal AI processing tools, ensuring the team stays up to date with state-of-the-art technologies.     * Full-stack development with
                 * React, TypeScript, Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman
         - title: Research Assistant
           company: ETH Zürich